Fandre-b/Fandre-b/README.md

 ## Hi there 👋
 I am a student at 42Lisbon school also taking a master’s degree in Nanotechnology.
 Here you might see some code in C and C++ from Common core projects at 42, as well as some experiments I did in python.
-I strife to learn and this is my journey.
+I strive to learn and this is my journey.

 ## So far my Progress at 42 School
 <div align="center">